TashBinary/Automated-ELK-Stack-Development/README.md

 The main purpose of this network is to expose a **load-balanced** and **monitored** instance of DVWA, the D*mn Vulnerable Web Application.

-> *Load balancing* ensures that the application will be highly functional, in addition to restricting access to the network.
+*Load balancing* ensures that the application will be highly functional, in addition to restricting access to the network. <br>

-What aspect of security do load balancers protect?
-What is the advantage of a jump box? load balancers increase uptime and reduce chances of failure by distributing and managing network traffic in order to prevent overloading.
+load balancers increase uptime and reduce chances of failure by distributing and managing network traffic in order to prevent overloading.
 The jump-box provides a layer of security by only allowing authorized users such as system admin to gain access to the network.